-the Coordination Server using the HdpH domain specific language (DSL) [16], designed to deliver scalable fault tolerant symbolic computation.
+component.
+The key implementation design decision is to realise the Coordination Server using the HdpH domain specific language (DSL) [18], designed to deliver scalable fault tolerant symbolic computation.
 HdpH is a shallowly embedded parallel extension of Haskell that supports high-level semi-explicit parallelism.
 To aid portability and maintainability, HdpH itself possesses a modular, layered architecture, and is implemented in Concurrent Haskell (with GHC extensions).

-The HdpH language extends the Par monad DSL [17] for sharedmemory parallelism to distributed memory.
+HdpH extends the Par monad DSL [19] for shared-memory parallelism to distributed memory.
 Figure 2 lists the HdpH primitives.
-There are two modes of task distribution, both taking a task of type Par () wrapped as a serialisiable Closure.
+There are two modes of task distribution, both taking a task of type Par () wrapped as a serialisable Closure.
 The pushTo primitive eagerly places the task on a named PE, where it is immediately executed.
 In contrast the spark primitive places the task into a local spark pool, from where it may be stolen by any PE looking for work.
 That is, spark provides on-demand (lazy) implicit task placement via distributed work stealing.

-Tasks synchronise and communicate via write-once buffers called IVar.
+Tasks synchronise and communicate by write-once buffers called IVar.
 An IVar is created by new, and globalised by glob, resulting in a GIVar, a global handle to the IVar.
 Via the global handle, rput can transparently write a serialisable closure to a remote IVar.
-An IVar can be read by get, which will block until a value is available; note that get operates locally - it can only read IVars on the node they were created on.
+An IVar can be read by get, which will block until a value is available, and tested by probe, which will indicate whether get would block; note that probe and get operate locally - they can only test and read IVars on the node they were created on.